masakhane-io/masakhanePreprocessor/african-stopwords/README.md

 # Stopwords for African languages

-This is a project to include stopwords for African languages.
+This is a project to include stopwords for African languages in NLP.
 The importance of stopwords in NLP analysis cannot be over-emphasized.

 ## Contributing
 1. Fork the repository